Tech: Gadgets, Innovation, Security News & Trends

 Mobile

-Kazuhiro Nogi / AFP - Getty Images
+Michael Short / Bloomberg via Getty Images

+As Oracle Faces Federal Lawsuit for Discrimination, Why Is Silicon Valley #sowhite?

 Tech News